President Kevin Finan

 Help in a more ‘hands on’ way has been provided to the Exmoor Rotary Club who organised its annual and successful Exmoor Challenge while the purple crocuses which appeared around the town earlier in the year (purple being the colour of the finger dye indicating children who have received the oral immunisation) evidenced the continuing drive to eradicate polio from the world with the assistance of the Bill and Melinda Gates Foundation.
 With only a few recorded cases in one or two countries, Rotary internationally is now so close to that objective.

-With the highly energised Interact team (young Rotarians aged 11-16) at Tiverton High School raising around £2500 for their own nominated charities and, in conjunction with the Exe Valley Rotary Club, the efforts being made to start a Rotaract Club for 18-30 year olds, it is clear that Rotary is making its mark in this area.
+With the highly energised Interact team (young Rotarians aged 11-16) at Tiverton High School raising around £2500 for their own nominated charities, it is clear that Rotary is making its mark in this area.
 The Club’s reaction to the Grenfell Tower Fire Disaster meant that over £300 was raised in a few hours of collecting and is a good example of its adapting to current needs.
-London Rotarians near to the scene were on hand within a few hours and are continuing to assess what is required.
+London Rotarians near to the scene were on hand within a few hours and continued to assess what was required.

 For more information on some of the above click on the 'What we do' tab at the top of the page and then 'Helping our Community & Raising Funds'.The Rotary Community Fun Day of 2017 was called ‘Music in the Park’ on Sunday 6th August in People’s Park when there was free admission.
 The main feature was the return of the outstanding Devon based Big Band ‘The Locked Horns’.
 The Club is looking to run another Community Day in 2018 but we do not know yet what form it will take.